davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   ``dcgettext`` in this manner except when strict ISO C support is requested by :option:`-ansi` or an appropriate :option:`-std` option, or :option:`-ffreestanding` or :option:`-fno-builtin` is used.
-C Dialect OptionsOptions
+See :ref:`Options
-  Controlling C Dialect.
+  Controlling C Dialect <c-dialect-options>`.

   For Objective-C dialects, the ``format-arg`` attribute may refer to an ``NSString`` reference for compatibility with the ``format`` attribute above.

   The target may also allow additional types in ``format-arg`` attributes.
-  Target Format ChecksFormat Checks Specific to Particular Target Machines.
+  See :ref:`Format Checks Specific to Particular Target Machines <target-format-checks>`.

 gnu_inline
   ``gnu_inline`` function attributeThis attribute should be used with a function that is also declared